When you look outside, you want to see mountain tops covered in snow.

 This department is in charge of catering conferences, exhibitions, weddings and similar events.
 A manager in this department often works with other areas of the hotel, including F&B and sales and marketing.
 They’ll also be the primary contacts with your corporate clients.
 Thus, an advanced level of English speaking is an absolute must.

-If this is something you want to focus on, you might consider the course English as a Foreign Language with Events Management.
-(Which also offers a bachelor’s degree in this specialization.)
+If this is something you want to focus on, you might consider this video lesson on business English for event planning:

 Finance & Purchasing